IonutArhire/PathFindingBFS/README.md

 # PathFindingBFS

+This is a project that I started right after my first year of computer science and that I revised and optimized right before my third year.
+That being said, the code quality still isn't the best and so any opinions about possible improvements are welcome.

-Using the breadth-first-search (BFS) algorithm to make an interactive, visual, basic pathfinding playground.
+Using the breadth-first-search (BFS) algorithm and SDL2 I managed to create an interactive, visual, basic pathfinding playground.

 **LEFT MOUSE CLICK** = set a green square ('destination' square).
 **RIGHT MOUSE CLICK** = set a black square ('wall' square).